vtvrv/Cuphead_Accessibility_Mod/README.md

 The game must be restarted to reflect configuration file changes.

 ## Known bugs.
-- Controller binds disregarded at launch.
-Temporary fix disable "Launch to Title Screen" in config file.
-- "Launch To Tile Screen" not working with Cuphead version 1.0.
-- Level select debug menu freezes on version 1.3.2
-- "Disable Film Grain" also disables optional color filters and Flower Boss psychedelic effect.
+- "Disable Film Grain" also disables optional color filters and flower bss psychedelic effect.
-- There is one frame of lightning at the beginning of the Dragon Boss final phase.
+- With the dragon boss photosensensitivity fix enabled there is one frame of his final phase